Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/English/Love and Information.md

 5. Lab: doing everything to fill holes in scientific knowledge
 6. Sleep: social media addiction = addiction to have information on others' life
 7. Remote: satisfaction with ignorance; is all information necessary?
+	- Shows the negative emotional impact of information overload

 ## Ch2